 Skip to main content

-Souvenaid® is a nutritional supplement that contains a combination of nutrients that are thought to support brain functions affected in early Alzheimer’s disease.
+Souvenaid® is a nutritional supplement that contains a combination of nutrients that are thought to support brain functions affected in mild cognitive impairment and early Alzheimer’s disease.

 Talk to your doctor before using Souvenaid.
 Dementia Australia does not endorse any nutritional treatment related to dementia.